EMRD95/asciidle-win/README.md

 # asciidle-win

 Asciidle for windows in C++.
 This small program lets you display ASCII art in your terminal (cmd or powershell) with some configurations available.

-To compile the C++ program :
+To compile the C++ program:

-Install Visual Studio Build Tools 2019 with "Desktop development with C++"
+1. Install Visual Studio Build Tools 2019 with "Desktop development with C++"

-Open Developer Command Prompt for VS 2019 (with Administrator rights) and cd to the folder containing asciidle.cpp
+2. Open Developer Command Prompt for VS 2019 (with Administrator rights) and cd to the folder containing asciidle.cpp

-rc /r app_resources.rc
+3. `rc /r app_resources.rc`

-cl /EHsc asciidle.cpp app_resources.res /link /out:asciidle.exe
+4. `cl /EHsc asciidle.cpp app_resources.res /link /out:asciidle.exe`

-You can use the python configuration GUI as it is or make it an executable too :
+You can use the python configuration GUI as it is or make it an executable too:

-pip install pyinstaller
+1. `pip install pyinstaller`

-pyinstaller --onefile --noconsole asciidle-config.py
+2. `pyinstaller --onefile --noconsole asciidle-config.py`

 After running the command, you will find the .exe file in the dist folder created in the same directory as your Python script.
 Move it to the main folder to set up configuration.